Ensure Himachal's law and order does not collapse 'like in Punjab', Anurag Thakur tells CM | Politics

 Ensure Himachal's law and order does not collapse 'like in Punjab', Anurag Thakur tells CM

-Four people were injured in a clash between pilgrims from neighbouring Punjab and local residents during a fair in Manikaran town, officials said on Monday.Thakur said Sukhu needs to pay attention so that the states law and order situation does not break down like it has in Punjab.The BJP leader also accused the states Congress-led government of taking many unpopular and anti-people decisions.
+Four people were injured in a clash between pilgrims from neighbouring Punjab and local residents during a fair in Manikaran town, officials said on Monday.Thakur claimed that law and order has broken in neighbouring Punjab and said Sukhu needs to pay attention so that this does not happen in Himachal Pradesh.The BJP leader also accused the states Congress-led government of taking many unpopular and anti-people decisions.

 - Country: